adina-hc/gist-matching-a-URL/README.md

    [a-z\.] and
 [\/\w \.-]
 ```
-The contents of these sets is explained in detail in the `Explanation` section.
+The contents of these sets are explained in detail in the `Explanation` section.

 ### Curly braces
 `{ }` help to specify an amount of items to match, and they are often used after an expression: